DamienFruleux/ZCU111-Doc/1-AXI_DMA.md

 - Write Channel : read data from the device and **write it directly to the RAM**.

-TODO
-datasheet
+Finally, the [AXI DMA Controller](https://www.xilinx.com/products/intellectual-property/axi_dma.html) Xilinx IP allows you to transfer data between the Processing System (ARM processors) and the Programable Logical (FPGA).
+More explanations on the use with the PS and details on the use of DAC/ADC will be given next.

 # AXI4 Protocol

 The [Advanced eXtensible Interface 4](https://en.wikipedia.org/wiki/Advanced_eXtensible_Interface) (AXI4) is a parallel communication interface, mainly designed for on-chip communication.

-There are three types of AXI4 interfaces [UG761, page 4](https://www.xilinx.com/support/documentation/ip_documentation/axi_ref_guide/latest/ug761_axi_reference_guide.pdf) :
+There are three types of AXI4 interfaces [UG761, page 4](https://docs.xilinx.com/v/u/en-US/ug761_axi_reference_guide) :

 - **AXI4** : for Memory Mapped (MM) interfaces. **It allows burst of up to 256 data transfer cycles with just a single address phase**.
 Useful for high-performance requirements.